Milwaukee metropolitan area

-The Milwaukee metropolitan area (also known as Metro Milwaukee or Greater Milwaukee) is a major metropolitan area located in Southeastern Wisconsin, consisting of the city of Milwaukee and some of the surrounding area.
-There are several definitions of the area, including the Milwaukee-Waukesha-West Allis metropolitan area and the Milwaukee-Racine-Waukesha combined statistical area.
-It is the largest metropolitan area in Wisconsin, and the 39th largest metropolitan area in the United States.
+The Milwaukee metropolitan area (also known as Metro Milwaukee or Greater Milwaukee) is a major metropolitan area in southeastern Wisconsin, United States, consisting of the city of Milwaukee and some of the surrounding area.

+The U.S. Office of Management and Budget (OMB) defines the Milwaukee-Waukesha, WI Metropolitan Statistical Area as consisting of Milwaukee, Ozaukee, Washington and Waukesha counties.
+With a population of 1.58 million, it is the largest metropolitan area in Wisconsin and the 40th-largest metropolitan area in the U.S. The greater Milwaukee-Racine-Waukesha, WI Combined Statistical Area is defined by the OMB to additionally include Dodge, Jefferson, Racine, and Walworth counties.
+With a population of 2.06 million, it is the 34th-largest combined statistical area in the country.

 Definitions

 Metropolitan area

-The U.S. Census Bureau defines the Milwaukee Metropolitan area as containing four counties in southeastern Wisconsin: Milwaukee and the three WOW counties: Ozaukee, Washington, and Waukesha.
-The Metropolitan population of Milwaukee was 1,575,179 in the Census Bureau's 2019 estimate, making it the 39th largest in the United States.
+The U.S. Office of Management and Budget (OMB) defines the Milwaukee–Waukesha, WI Metropolitan Statistical Area as containing four counties in southeastern Wisconsin: Milwaukee and the three WOW counties: Ozaukee, Washington, and Waukesha.
+The U.S. Census Bureau estimated the population of the Milwaukee MSA to be 1,575,179 in 2025, making it the 41st largest in the United States.

 The city of Milwaukee is the hub of the metropolitan area.
 The eastern parts of Racine County, eastern parts of Waukesha County, southern part of Ozaukee County, southeastern part of Washington County, and remainder of Milwaukee County are the most urbanized parts of the outlying counties.

 The character of the area varies widely.
 Mequon, Brookfield, and the North Shore (Fox Point, Whitefish Bay, River Hills, Shorewood, Glendale, Brown Deer, and Bayside) are more white-collar, while West Milwaukee, West Allis, and St. Francis are more blue-collar.

 Metro Milwaukee draws commuters from outlying areas such as Madison, Chicago and the Fox Cities.

 It is part of the Great Lakes Megalopolis containing an estimated 54 million people.